vendia/examples/design-patterns/domain-driven-design/pattern2/README.md

 ## Clean Up
 If you are operating in a Standard tier and plan to continue with Pattern 3, delete your Uni.
 Standard tier allows you to create only one Uni.
 You can do it from the `Uni Settings`.
 Navigate to your Uni>`Uni Settings`>Scroll down to the `Danger Zone` and you will find the `Delete Uni` command.

-## What did you learn?
+## What did you learn

-1. How to model two Bounded Contexts in the same Uni?
+1. How to model two Bounded Contexts in the same Uni
-2. How to create a read-only node using a single Uni for the second party?
+2. How to create a read-only node using a single Uni for the second party
-3. How to link two entities together using a single customer identity?
+3. How to link two entities together using a single customer identity
-4. How to transact on two co-related properties in two different two entities together in a single transaction?
+4. How to transact on two co-related properties in two different two entities together in a single transaction

-## What's next?
+## What's next
-Time to review [Pattern 3](../pattern3/README.md) now.
+Time to review the [Pattern 3](../pattern3/README.md) now.